Preview: Denver Nuggets look to split season series vs. Wizards

 The battle in the mid-range

-Similar to Tuesday’s matchup against Boston, Wednesday’s game pits two teams that thrive in the mid-range against each other.
+In today’s NBA, it’s rare that you find a matchup that pits two teams that thrive in the mid-range against each other.

-Washington ranks fourth in the frequency of shot attempts coming from that area of the floor (37.5 percent), while it has converted at a solid 43.4 percent clip on such shots, which ranks 10th in the league.
+Washington ranks fifth in the frequency of shot attempts coming from that area of the floor (36 percent), while it has converted at a solid 43.9 percent clip on such shots, which ranks ninth in the league.

-Meanwhile, Denver’s shot distribution is a bit more balanced, but the Nuggets still look to attack from the mid-range often, as 32.5 percent of their shot attempts have come from that part of the floor this season, which ranks 12th in the league.
-Denver has shot even better than Washington in the mid-range, ranking seventh at 44.6 percent on the season.
+Meanwhile, Denver’s shot distribution is a bit more balanced, but the Nuggets still look to attack from the mid-range often, as 32.5 percent of their shot attempts have come from that part of the floor this season, which ranks 11th in the league.
+Denver has shot even better than Washington in the mid-range, ranking sixth at 44.6 percent on the season.